How uv Works Under the Hood

 crates/

-├── uv-resolver/ # Dependency resolution (uses PubGrub)
+├── uv-resolver/ # Dependency resolution engine (PubGrub)

-├── uv-installer/ # Downloading and installing packages
+├── uv-installer/ # Installing packages into environments

-├── uv-workspace/ # Reading pyproject.toml, workspace discovery
+├── uv-workspace/ # pyproject.toml parsing and workspace discovery

 ├── uv-python/ # Python version management